 Nutritious meals are served every school day as part of the Child Nutrition Programs.
 All meals served must meet nutrition standards established by the U.S. Department of Agriculture.
-Meals are offered at the following prices:

-Elementary School, Middle School and Towles Intermediate and the Center for Academic Success at Nebraska and Anthis: These schools will continue on the CEP Program (Community Eligibility Provision).
-All students in these schools will receive their meal at no charge.
-However, an application must be filled out for textbook assistance.
+All of our district schools will participate in the Community Eligibility Provision (CEP).
+All of our students in FWCS will receive their meal at no charge, however, an application must be filled out for textbook assistance.
 Textbooks are not covered under the CEP Program.